 The Unknown Blogger

-I regularly post my blogs with no great reception, no swathe of expectant fans, no sense of reaching out to others.
+I regularly post my blogs with little reception, no swathe of expectant fans, and no sense of reaching out to others.
 I am an Unknown Blogger.

 It would be great to have more people reading and following my blog.
 But that’s just not happened for me.